 Prior to the roof replacement, mow the entire yard and trim any vigorously growing trees and bushes.
 You’ll want to ensure roofers obtain easy access to the upper levels of the residence from outside the home.
-Remove any wasp nests, bee hives, or other hazards from nearby vegetation.
+Remove any wasp nests, beehives, or other hazards from nearby vegetation.
 Materials falling from the roof might cause property damage.
 Remove furnishings from the patio and yard.
 Park vehicle(s) well away from the residence.

-4. Temporarily Turn Off The Power (if Necessary) And Remove Rooftop Fixtures
+4. Temporarily Turn Off The Power (If Necessary) And Remove Rooftop Fixtures

 Before the roof replacement, remove satellite dishes, TV antennas, and solar panels temporarily from the roof.
 You’ll likely require skilled assistance from your television cable company and your solar power company to complete these projects.
 Leaving fixtures on the roof might result in significant construction delays and additional fees.
-Ask your power company to inspect your home and, if necessary, to temporarily disconnect overhead power lines entering the home through the roof to create a completely safe work area for your roofers and reduce fire hazards.
+Ask your power company to inspect your home and, if necessary, temporarily disconnect overhead power lines entering the home through the roof to create a completely safe work area for your roofers and reduce fire hazards.